Amy Steadman (part i)

 Just don’t panic.
 Slow down.
 Try and breathe.
 Try and—

 She clawed at her neck and began to thrash about as the remaining oxygen in her blood stream rapidly disappeared.
-Already numb and unresponsive, she felt no pain when her flailing arms and legs smacked against the hard marble floor and the metal display units around her.
+Already numb, she felt no pain when the back of her head thumped against the hard marble floor.

 Her mouth and chin now covered with blood, Amy tried to stand but couldn’t.
-The world became dark and the screams around her became muffled and then fell silent.
+The world became dark and the screams around her became muffled, then fell silent.

 Less than a minute after infection, Amy Steadman was dead.